Trump is erasing the red line in Syria and drawing a hard line on North Korea

 - His approach to the countries has been very different

-Washington (CNN)In one 24-hour period, President Donald Trump's administration erased a red line in Syria and drew new hard line in North Korea.
+Washington (CNN)In one 24-hour period, President Donald Trump's administration erased a red line in Syria and drew a new hard line in North Korea.

 Here's a simpler way to look at what we learned about the new President's foreign policy Tuesday: unenforced red lines in Syria and former President Barack Obama's "weakness" helped cause a chemical weapons attack are bad and no longer operable.